jocall3/bitcoin-cash-faucet/README.md

 The above indicates a contract balance of 6002 sats.
 Each payout is 1000 sats, the transaction size is about 148 bytes.

-### Getting a payout coins
+### Getting a payout of testnet coins

-To use the faucet, configure your recieving address as ADDRESS in your enviroment or pass it before the `drip` script:
+To use the faucet, configure your receiving address as ADDRESS in your environment or pass it before the `drip` script:

     ADDRESS="<insert your bchtest: address>" yarn drip